liebke/avout/README.md

 # Treeherd

-A Clojure distributed lock library and DSL for Apache ZooKeeper.
+A Clojure DSL for Apache ZooKeeper and library of distributed concurrency primitives.

+Currently, there is a distributed implementation of java.util.concurrent.locks.Lock modeled after ReentrantLock.
+The next distributed lock to implement will be DistributedReentrantReadWriteLock, which will be used to build distributed implementations of Clojure's concurrency primitives, Refs, Atoms, and Pods.

 ## treeherd.zookeeper

-The treeherd.zookeeper namespace contains functions for working with ZooKeeper.
+The treeherd.zookeeper namespace contains the ZooKeeper DSL.

 ## treeherd.locks